active-group/active-viz/README.md

 * It provides Scales, an entity to map domains to ranges.
 This is useful to map data to viewports.
 Scales are composable.
 * It provides ticks calculation.
 This is useful for defining nice ticks on axis based on several demands.
+* It provides various interpolations for smooth curves.
+* It provides path utilities to generate path strings for svg rendering.

 ## Development